International Frequently Asked Questions

 Application and Review Process—Speech-Language Pathology

-If seeking certification in speech-language pathology, the applicant must have the director of his/her graduate educational program complete the 2005 Application for Certification in its entirety.
+If seeking certification in speech-language pathology (CCC-SLP), the applicant must have the director of his/her graduate educational program complete the Application for Speech-Language Pathology Certification in its entirety.

-Upon receipt of the completed application, documentation from the credential evaluating agency, transcripts, and fees, the National Office, on behalf of the Council For Clinical Certification (CFCC), reviews the application to ensure that each knowledge and skill area is checked off as having been met.
+Upon receipt of the completed application, documentation from the credential evaluating agency, transcripts, and fees, the National Office, on behalf of the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC), reviews the application to ensure that each knowledge and skill area is checked off as having been met.

 The CFCC does not give the authority to any other agency to determine whether or not an individual has met ASHA certification requirements.
 It does, however, rely on information from the third-party evaluating agency in determining level of degree, semester credit hours received, and which courses can be considered to have been completed at the graduate level.